LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{Weekly magnetic monitoring}

 Regular measurements were taken before and during O4a to understand the potential for coupling between local magnetic fields and the interferometer~\cite{64609,69745}.
-Local magnetic fields were generated by running a current through large coils of wire placed near electronics racks used for interferometer controls as well as in the experiment hall.
+Local magnetic fields were generated by running a current through large coils of wire mounted in the experiment hall and near electronics racks used for interferometer controls~\cite{o3pem}.
 The response of each interferometer to the resulting magnetic fields was quantified using the network of PEM magnetometers set up around each observatory~\cite{s6pem,o3pem}.
 In order to vet GW candidates at kilohertz frequencies, such as transients from neutron star f-modes~\cite{fmodediscovery,fmodes,fmodedetection}, more computing space was allocated prior to O4a to store accelerometer and magnetometer data up to $8192$~Hz.
 Nearly every week of O4a, a broadband magnetic field was injected at $1000-4096$~Hz at $7$ locations around LHO for $36$~s at each coil to quantify magnetic coupling in the newly-monitored part of the kilohertz regime.
 These injections provoked a response in $h(t)$ at the \ac{LIGO} LHO corner station. \Fref{fig:weeklymags} shows $h(t)$ response to several of these weekly injections compared to a reference background time.
 Weekly probes of the high frequency magnetic coupling could be used to more accurately estimate the total environmental contribution to a high-frequency GW candidate~\cite{Helmling-Cornell:2023wqe}.
 Broadband magnetic injections were also made over $10-100$~Hz and $100-1000$~Hz from these $7$ coils as part of the weekly injection campaign.

 During the course of O4a, the magnetic coupling of the detector at kilohertz frequencies fluctuated from week to week.
 At the beginning of O4a, the LHO detector was somewhat sensitive to large external magnetic fields applied at the Corner Station.
 Towards the middle of O4a, the detector's response to these applied magnetic fields increased, before dropping to being only weakly coupled towards the end of O4a.
 The most likely mechanism for the observed magnetic coupling in the kilohertz regime is magnetic interference with cables that control the \ac{LIGO} suspensions and optics.
 Specific mid-run electronics configuration changes which affected the degree of magnetic coupling, such as cables being rerouted, have not yet been identified.